 Staff at the QOL Office led an international initiative to develop an evidence-based checklist for the inclusion of QOL components in clinical trial protocols, called SPIRIT-PRO, published in Journal of the American Medical Association, 2018.
 This is an extension of the SPIRIT statement (Standard Protocol Items: Recommendations for Interventional Trials).

 The QOL Office was part of the collaboration to develop the CONSORT-PRO extension of the CONSORT statement (CONsolidated Standards Of Reporting Trials) published in Journal of the American Medical Association, 2013.

 The QOL Office is located within the School of Psychology at the University of Sydney.
-Originally created by the Psycho-Oncology Co-operative Research Group (PoCoG), the office is now under the direction of the Cancer Australia Chair in Cancer Quality of Life, Prof Madeleine King.
+Originally created by the Psycho-Oncology Co-operative Research Group (PoCoG), the office is now under the direction of Professor Emerita Madeleine King and Associate Professor Claudia Rutherford.

-The QOL Office receives core infrastructure funding from the Australian federal government through Cancer Australia, to provide the QOL Technical Service to the Co-operative Clinical Trials Groups across Australia and New Zealand.
+The QOL Office previously received its core infrastructure funding (2010 to 2021) from the Australian federal government through Cancer Australia, to provide the QOL Technical Service to the Co-operative Clinical Trials Groups across Australia and New Zealand.